dippyshere/nuxbt/README.md

 This means that another service has already bound itself to the Control and Interrupt ports on the specified Bluetooth adapter.
 Causes/solutions follow:

 1. **Cause:** (Linux specific solution) This is typically the BlueZ input plugin binding itself to the Control/Interrupt ports for your adapter.
-  - **Solution:** Either disable the input plugin (you will lose access to Bluetooth keyboards/mice while it is disabled) or install NXBT as root to allow for temporary toggling of the Input plugin.
+  - **Solution:** Either disable the input plugin (you will lose access to Bluetooth keyboards/mice while it is disabled) or install NUXBT as root to allow for temporary toggling of the Input plugin.

 ## Future Plans